 Hair & Makeup Tips for Work

 No matter the dress code, when you do your hair for the office, make sure that it's neat, clean, and out of your face.
 Unless you work at Vogue, you don't want a this-took-hours hairstyle, much less an I-just-rolled-out-of-bed look!
 Stay away from the extremes in a normal office.
 Wearing your hair down and straight, back in a chic ponytail or half-up with a barrette is perfect.

-Makeup in an office setting should stay within the same guidelines as what you wore to the interview - neat and clean, with no neon colors or glitter (unless you work for MAC or something!)
+Makeup in an office setting should stay within the same guidelines as what you wore to the interview - neat and clean, with no neon colors or glitter (unless you work for MAC or any other beauty store!)
 Keep it mature and professional with nude colors, light foundation, and an overall "natural but better" look.
 You don't want your face to scream "I'm wearing makeup!"

-For more info on what to wear in any job setting, check back tomorrow for the next post in College Fashion's How To Dress Professionally series!
-Tomorrow I will be talking about what to wear to special business events, like casual and professional networking & seminars.
-Don't miss it!
+For more info on what to wear in any job setting, check back soon for the next post in College Fashion's How To Dress Professionally series!

 Also, be sure to leave a comment if you have any questions or thoughts at all about this!
 I'd love to hear from you and answer any q's you might have, so get to it!